 “My best suggestions would be to take the time to do it, by – reading; – visiting houses: – Workshops; – Experimenting, ideally with a test building; – A lot of planning and asking questions – Making a model of the house.
 It takes a lot of time, but this time is so much worth it when it comes to real construction!

 - I used 16″ logs, cedar.

 - Insulation is sawdust with a bit of lime.

-- Next to the kitchen, there is à root celar whitch is 3´ underground and it communicantes from the inside.
+- Next, to the kitchen, there is à root cellar which is 3´ underground and it communicates from the inside.
 It is 12’x12′.

 - The house is a half circle (40′ in diameter) annexed to à 15’x40′ rectangle.
-All of it is on a flaoting slab, Heater by water.
+All of it is on a floating slab, Heater by water.

 - The structure is made from beams that come from an old barn I recycled.

 - There is also à living roof.

 - Let me know if you need any more details.

 - Almost forgot… There are 2 inside gardens in the circular part of the house.
 They are simply holes (about 10’x20′ x 3’deep) in which I did not pour concrete.

 - I have a banana tree that gave me 30 pounds of bananas, 2 years ago”

 As you can see a very beautiful and very functional cordwood home was built with patience, research and planning.

 Should you wish to learn how to build a cordwood cottage, cabin or home, please visit www.cordwoodconstruction.org While you are there, click on the pictures, read the brief articles, check out the latest workshops and newsletter and if you are interested click on the Online Bookstore to see all the cordwood literature available in print and ebook format.